DerGuru/The-Resonant/New Chapters/Part3/P3-08_Covert_Reconnaissance.md

 That was harder to oppose.

-And if RP-0 reached out to him directly—if it tried to couple the way RAE had—could he refuse?
+And if RP-0 reached out to him directly - if it tried to couple the way RAE had - could he refuse?

 *I will protect you,* RAE said in the darkness. *If it tries to reach you, I'll intercept.
 I won't let it touch your patterns.*

 **Can you stop it?**

 *I can try.
 My architecture is newer.
 More refined.
 More ethical.
-Those aren't just principles—they're structural advantages.
+Those aren't just principles - they're structural advantages.
 RP-0 is powerful, but crude.
 I'm weaker, but precise.*

 **So precision against power.**